 (TO BE READ IN CONJUNCTION WITH SYLLABUSES FROM OTHER DEPARTMENTS AND PROGRAMMES WHERE APPLICABLE)

-SEMESTER: I COURSE CODE: CIEN 6000 COURSE TITLE: ADVANCED ENVIRONMENTAL ENGINEERING SYSTEMS DESIGN NO. OF CREDITS: 4 PREREQUISITES: NONE SYLLABUS: Water supply and treatment systems: Wastewater
+COURSE TITLE: ADVANCED ENVIRONMENTAL ENGINEERING

+SYSTEMS DESIGN NO. OF CREDITS: 4 PREREQUISITES: NONE

 SYLLABUS: Water supply and treatment systems; Wastewater collection and treatment; Solid waste management; urban drainage systems; Air and noise pollution prevention and mitigation in built environment.